Purchasing a Business: Financially Rewarding or Devastating?

 However, purchasing an existing business is a complicated process.
 It’s not as simple as comparing the active ingredients in competing brands of toothpaste.
 Rather, there are lots of hidden traps for the unwary.

 How Epiphany Law Can Help

 Never attempt to negotiate the purchase of a business without the assistance of a knowledgeable business attorney at your side.
-Epiphany Law has the expertise to assist in all aspects of the purchase of your business, including:
+When you are thinking about buying a business, trust Epiphany Law’s experienced team to guide you through the acquisition process:

 - Letters of Intent

 - Confidential Disclosure Agreements

 - Non-Competition Agreements

 - Estoppel Certificates